-A total of 30 credit hours, including R665, at least two other 600-level seminars, and 3 credit hours in each of the three divisions of the M.A. curriculum (religious traditions in the West, religious traditions in the East, critical issues in religious studies).
-Students choosing to write a thesis may register for 6 credit hours of R699; those opting for the language study project, 6 credit hours of R698.
-The distribution requirement is satisfied by taking courses in the Department of Religious Studies, or cross-listed courses.
+A total of 30 credit hours, including R665, at least 2 other 600-level seminars, and 3 credit hours in each of the 3 divisions of the M.A. curriculum (religious traditions in the West, religious traditions in the East, critical issues in religious studies).
+Students choosing to write a thesis may register for 6 credit hours of R699; those opting for the language study project may register for 6 credit hours of R698.
+The distribution requirement is satisfied by taking courses in the Department of Religious Studies or cross-listed courses.